POSITION SUMMARY / ESSENTIAL FUNCTIONS

 * Test and Fire all shows in the manner as they were designed by the production team.

 * Partner with the Bridge and Security to provide a safe and secure environment in which to operate the show.

 - In order to consistently exceed guest expectations and provide the highest levels of product and services, additional duties and responsibilities may be assigned as needed.

-- Intermediate to Advanced knowledge of standard theatre operations including, Audio, Lighting and Backstage operations.
+- Intermediate to Advanced knowledge of Musical theatre productions, backstage operations and safe rigging practices.

 - Intermediate to Advanced knowledge of Microsoft Office, especially Word, Excel and Outlook.

-- Associates Degree in Technical Theatre program or a related discipline
+- Associates Degree in Technical Theatre or a related field of study

 - Appropriate vocational/technical training and/or experience may substitute at an equivalent rate for the required degree.